in-person in west asheville · virtual across NC

 • "I don't know if this counts as a real problem"

-All of that is genuinely helpful.
+All of that is useful.
 It gives me real insight into how you're experiencing things and what might be getting in the way.

 we'll talk about what therapy with me looks like